- + Wisdom Teeth Removal

 Palatal torus – an exostosis that is found on the roof of the mouth.

-Epulus – excessive thickening of the gum tissue that can develops under a chronically loose-fitting denture.
+Epulus – excessive thickening of the gum tissue that can develop under a chronically loose-fitting denture.
 This tissue is typically inflamed and painful.
 Once excised the denture should be relined or remade in order to prevent recurrence.

 The goal of these procedures is to maximize the fit and comfort of the prosthesis.
 Adjustments of your prosthesis may be required after surgery.
 Dr. Hopkin works closely with your general dentist to provide coordinated and timely care.